-While not explicitly required in HB 19, it is likely that a statewide program requiring voluntary participation from supply chain entities and consumers would require training and education.
+Any statewide prescription drug program requiring voluntary participation from supply chain entities and consumers will require training and education.
 Given the potential for significant costs to perform necessary education and training related to an importation program, vendor applicants should include cost estimates of such efforts and examples of the type of initial and ongoing training that may be required for supply chain entities.
-For example, HB 19 requires the list of drugs eligible or importation to be updated every three months.
+For example, SB 19-005 requires the list of drugs eligible for importation to be updated every three months.
 As such, there may be ongoing training required for participating pharmacies that have to manage "left over" inventory of an imported drug that is no longer eligible to be dispensed under the program.